chamburr/andesite-rs/README.md

 A fork of twilight-lavalink to work with natanbc/andesite.

-This is currently a work-in-progress.
+This project is a work-in-progress, and some functionalities may be missing.

-For support, message CHamburr#2591 on Discord.
+For support, please message CHamburr#2591 on Discord.

 ## Related Resources